The Counselling Shed

 It is never my intention to stretch things out as I only want to see you for as long as you are finding the sessions to be beneficial.

-However, one thing I would say, is that unless you find me repellant or disagreeable on the first meeting i.e. if you get that strong sense that I am really not going to work for you, then I would recommend you attend more than once.
-I say this for three reasons.
 First, if it is the first time you have opened up about what is troubling you then after the first session you can sometimes feel a bit exposed, shaky or vulnerable.
-Rather than seeing this as part of the therapeutic process some clients then feel ashamed about feeling like this and then come to the decision that they are not going to put themselves through the experience of feeling like this again.
+Rather than seeing this as part of the therapeutic process some clients then feel ashamed about feeling like this and then come to the decision that they are not going to put themselves through the experience of feeling like that again.
 My experience though, is that the more you get used to opening up about how you are feeling, the more this feeling of being exposed, starts to dissipate.

 The second reason I suggest coming more than once is that sometimes clients can feel that after they have shared everything that they have wanted to share, then that is it.
 ‘I’ve said it all now so I am not sure what I would talk about’, are words that I sometimes hear at the end of the first session.
 However, the beneficial healing that counselling supports, comes not from just stating what the problem is (and not to under estimate the power of stating the problem since this is immensely powerful and liberating in itself) but by understanding the problem in more depth, and then working out what you need i.e. working out a way forward.

 A third reason is that sometimes clients can experience things getting worse before they start to feel better.
 It can sometimes feel like opening up an old wound.
 If you never address the wound it will fester.
-But when you decide to start treating it, it can sometimes feel more sore at first.
+But when you decide to start treating it, it can sometimes sting at first.
 So again, if after a first session you feel worse, try not to be put off and this is likely to be part of the therapeutic process.

 For further details and more thoughts about how to think about the cost of counselling, and a practical tip about affordability please see details on my blog post by clicking here: BLOG ABOUT FEES